jiasong18/Ant-Media-Server-Wiki/WebRTC-Callback-Messages.md

 Description : it is send when local description is not set successfully",
 ## JS Error Callbacks

-`WebSocketNotSupported` Reason : WebSocket connection is not supproted for environement or connection is not in correct state.
+**`"WebSocketNotSupported"`** Reason : WebSocket connection is not supproted for environement or connection is not in correct state.

 callbackError - navigator.mediaDevices.getUserMedia(thiz.mediaConstraints)
 callbackError - navigator.mediaDevices.getUserMedia({audio:true, video:false}).then(function(micStream)